 Herodian tells us that Severus was completely dominated by his mother, Julia Mamaea.
 Like many of the women from the Severian dynasty, a dominating personality seems to be a strong trait.
 Herodian went on to remark that Severus “did exactly as he was told.
 This was the one thing for which he can be faulted; that he obeyed his mother in matters of which he disapproved because he was over-mild and showed greater respect to her than he should have done” Indeed, this problem of being ruled by his mother created much resentment among the army – a factor that no doubt cast his own fate.

 The official name of the landmark of Rome was Amphitheatrum Flavium named after Vespasian (69-79AD) dynasty.
-The common name Colosseum was the street name attributed to it not for its size, but because the theater was built next to where the enormous statue of the Roman emperor, Nero (b 37; 54–68 AD) once stood known as the Colossus Neronis .
-This statue was often referred to as the “Colossus of Nero” and stood and enormous height made entirely of bronze.
+The common name Colosseum was the street name attributed to it, not for its size, but because the theater was built next to where the enormous statue of the Roman emperor, Nero (b 37; 54–68 AD) once stood known as the Colossus Neronis.
+This statue was often referred to as the “Colossus of Nero” and stood an enormous height made entirely of bronze.
 According to Pliny the Elder, the statue reached 106.5 Roman Feet (30.3 m) in height, though other sources claim it was as much as 37 m.

 The statue was placed just outside the main palace entrance at the terminus of the Via Appia in a large atrium of porticoes that divided the city from the private villa.
 The Greek architect Zenodorus designed the statue and began construction between 64AD and 68AD.

-In honor of the Colosseum‘s reopening, Severus Alexander struck a very small issue of commemorative coins: a number of bronze sestertii and asses, as small issue of silver denarius and an even smaller issue of gold aurei, of which two are known.
+In honor of the Colosseum‘s reopening, Severus Alexander struck a very small issue of commemorative coins: a number of bronze sestertii and asses, a small issue of a silver denarius of which only two are known, and also a small issue of gold aurei, of which two are known.

 IMP ALEXANDER PIVS AVG